 Gluten Free Living – 2014

-Polynesian Chicken makes a wonderful chicken dinner and it’s so easy to make too.
-This lovely polynesian dish consists of chicken, green peppers, onions, pineapple and tomato sauce and it’s seasoned with a little soy sauce along the way.
-We serve it over hot, cooked brown rice and a fruit salad.
-The nice thing about this recipe is it’s ready in about 30 minutes.
-Now that’s quick and easy!
+Polynesian Chicken is one awesome 30 minute entree!
+It makes a wonderful chicken dinner and it’s so easy to make too.
+This lovely Polynesian dish consists of chicken, green and red bell peppers, onions, pineapple and a mango habanero Caribbean sauce.
+You can also use a pineapple-mango salsa, sauce or chutney.
+All work wonderfully with this quick and easy recipe.
+We serve it over hot, cooked brown rice and add a fruit salad.
+If you need a dinner recipe that’s ready in about 30 minutes, this is the entree for you.

 If you’re looking for a tasty chicken dish with a Polynesian flair then Polynesian Chicken just might be the recipe you’re looking for.
 It’s a healthier chicken dish than many filled with canned soups or syrups.
-It’s also gluten free, dairy free, and sugar free!
-On top of that, a quick 30 minute dinner meal is just what the doctor orders sometimes when you’re trying to put a decent meal on the table and lack the luxury of a lot of time!
+It’s also gluten free and dairy free.
+On top of that, a quick 30-minute dinner meal is just what the doctor orders sometimes when you’re trying to put a decent meal on the table and lack the luxury of a lot of time!
 This hearty and filling meal is sure to satisfy.

-Polynesian Chicken has a tasty sauce that includes bell pepper and pineapple.
+Polynesian Chicken has a tasty sauce that includes bell peppers and pineapple.

 I loved how easy this dish was to prepare.